barbeau/gpstest/FAQ.md

 ## What Android devices does GPSTest run on?

 Android 1.5 and up, in its simplest form.
 More advanced versions with an updated user interface and better maps interface (based on Android Maps API v2) is available on Android 2.2 and up.
 NMEA logging is available on Android 2.3 and up.
 GNSS measurements and navigation message logging is available on Android 7.0 and up.
+Carrier frequencies are available on supported devices Android 8.0 and higher - all devices with GNSS hardware year 2018 and higher should include them.

 ## What are the menu buttons for?